-Jane Thomson is the current Governor with responsibility for SEND at Brighstone C. E. Primary School.
-She has regular contact with the SENCo and the Senior Management of the school to keep up-to-date with and monitor the school's SEND provision.
-The school must make an annual report to parents on the school's current SEND provision (SEND Information Report).
+Sarah Turvill is the current Governor with responsibility for SEND at Brighstone C. E. Primary School.
+She has regular contact with the SENCo and the Senior Management of the school to keep up to date with and monitor the school's SEND provision.